jrouly/trajectory/src/main/python/trajectory/engines/ENGINES.md

 The scrape function expects a simple header

-    def scrape( args, data_path ):
+    def scrape(args):
         pass

-`args` is the Trj configuration object. `data_path` is the temporary directory intended to house raw download data.
-The purpose of this function is to download all available content from a course description repository into a temporary holding directory.

-#### Clean Function

-The clean function expects the header

-    def clean( args, data_path ):
-        pass

 `args` is the Trj configuration object.
-This will hold important data such as a reference to the output database. `data_path` is the temporary directory holding the downloaded raw data from `scrape`.
+The purpose of this function is to download all available content from a course description repository into a temporary holding directory (if necessary), clean the textual data, and insert it in the correct location in the database layer.